Targeted Re-engineering of the Tumor Matrix to Advance Immunotherapy

 Mechanism of Fibrosis

 Mechanistically, cancer-associated fibroblasts (CAFs) initiate extracellular matrix (ECM) production, which aggravates fibrosis by reciprocal mechanoactivation and crosstalk with tumor-associated myeloid cells, forming a self-sustainable “pro-fibrotic loop.”
-However, the central pathways initiating this vicious cycle and the signaling compensation maintaining fibrosis under therapeutic conditions remain unclear.
+However, the central pathways initiating this vicious cycle and signaling compensation maintaining fibrosis under therapeutic conditions remain unclear.
 Consequently, clinical solutions to disrupt this pro-fibrotic loop are lacking.

 Hypothesis